HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/social_rendering/customizing_view_definitions/soc_rendr_cust_socl_list.md

     Use this setting to select the content sources that you want to include in the list of social objects.
 You can select multiple content sources.
 Each content source corresponds to a HCL Connections service.
 Social rendering supports the following HCL Connections services: activities, blogs, bookmarks, communities, files, libraries, forums, profiles, wikis, and events.

+    !!! note
-    **Note:** Outside social rendering, some of the HCL Connections services serve multiple social objects.
+        Outside social rendering, some of the HCL Connections services serve multiple social objects.
 For example, the **Forums** service serves objects of type **Forum topic** and **Reply**.
 Social lists serve only the object types that are listed in the following table.

     |Content source|HCL Connections service|Content type that the content source serves in social lists|
     |--------------|-----------------------|-----------------------------------------------------------|